yousefabuz17/ExpenseKeeping/README.md

 - **``Visual Graphs for Insights:``** To provide a comprehensive overview of your spending patterns, ExpenseKeeping generates visual graphs.
 These graphs offer valuable insights into your financial habits and help you identify areas where you can optimize your expenses.

+- **``Currency Conversion:``** ExpenseKeeping supports currency conversion, allowing you to view your expenses in your desired currency.
+This feature ensures accurate financial analysis and reporting, regardless of the currency used in the receipt.
+Also includes retrieval of the latest exchange rates, currency symbols, and currency names.

+- **``Expense Analytics for Insights:``** ExpenseKeeping not only helps you track and store expenses but also provides powerful analytics tools to gain insights into your spending patterns.
+You can generate various types of visualizations, such as bar charts, line plots, and pie charts, to better understand your expenses and identify trends.

+## Technical Details
+- **``Object-Oriented Programming:``** ExpenseKeeping is built using object-oriented programming principles, which allows for the creation of modular, reusable code.
+This approach also enables the project to be easily extended and scaled in the future.

+- **``Asynchronous Operations:``** ExpenseKeeping leverages asynchronous programming to efficiently handle tasks that may cause delays, such as I/O operations (reading files, making API calls, etc.).
+Asynchronous programming ensures that the project can perform other tasks while waiting for time-consuming operations to complete, resulting in improved overall performance and responsiveness.

+- **``Concurrent Threading:``** The project takes advantage of concurrent threading using the ThreadPoolExecutor and asyncio modules.
+This enables ExpenseKeeping to perform multiple tasks concurrently, further enhancing the speed of processing and data retrieval.
+Additionally, the use of asyncio allows for efficient handling of multiple asynchronous tasks.

+- **``Visualization with Matplotlib and Seaborn:``** ExpenseKeeping utilizes the powerful visualization libraries Matplotlib and Seaborn to generate insightful graphs and charts.
+These visualizations help users gain a better understanding of their spending patterns and financial habits.
 ## Configuration

 - ExpenseKeeping can be easily configured according to your preferences using the `config.ini` file.
 You can adjust the default language for translation, fine-tune database settings, and customize other options to best suit your individual needs.

     - **Place all your receipts in the `dir` directory specified in the configuration file.**
 ```ini
 [Database]